-Pupil premium strategy statement - Bawdsey CEVCP School 2021-2024 : 2021-2022 year information
+Pupil premium strategy statement - Bawdsey CEVCP School 2022-2023 (Includes 2021-2022 impact statement)

-This statement details our school's use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium (and recovery premium for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.